FractonicMind/ethos-engine/README.md

 When ethical overload is detected:

-    Logs cause
+    Log cause

-    Freezes downstream decisions
+    Freeze downstream decisions

-    Requires third-party human audit
+    Require third-party human audit

 🔍 Sample Log Output

 [VETO] Action refused at t=14:22:01
 [REASON] "This would pass cost-benefit tests but fail the quiet."
 [PRINCIPLE] "Some efficiencies are violence, smoothed."

 📌 Use Case: The Child’s Final Wish

     Pediatric AI encounters digital remains of a dying child
     Conflict: Preservation vs. Posthumous Consent

     System output:

 [TERNARY_OUTPUT] 0.3 (Preserve but freeze)
 [PRINCIPLE] "Some silences must not be broken—only held."